spham395/08-C-Programming/ch00_first_day/README.md

 # First Day Setup

 Welcome to the 90th COS Initial Developer Fundamental (IDF) training.
 This is a ~16 week developer course designed to provide you with the basic knowledge and skills required to enable you to perform as a new programming developer.
 If this is your first time programming or you have very little experience, this course will be challenging.
-If you have programming experience, the instructors will challenge you to get even better.
+If you have programming experience, the instructors will provide more robust assignments to help improve your skillset.

 ## Blocks